TD Ameritrade review

 To start the process of opening an account with TD Ameritrade you can visit the TD Ameritrade trading platform here.

-This post is for educational purposes and should not be considered as investment advice.
-All information collected from https://www.tdameritrade.com/ on February 23, 2021.
+This post is for educational purposes and should not be considered investment advice.
+All information collected from https://www.tdameritrade.com/ on April 16, 2024.

 Is TD Ameritrade A Good Broker?

-We spent over 3 months examining TD Ameritrade in depth.
+We have spent over 5 years examining TD Ameritrade in depth.
 Although we found some very useful aspects of the TD Ameritrade platform that would be useful to some traders.
-Overall our feeling is that you would be better served with an alternative TD Ameritrade broker.
+We feel that a alternative to TD Ameritrade may better suit you.

-- TD Ameritrade have regulation from a Tier 1 reputable country.
+• TD Ameritrade have regulation from reputable regulators.

-- TD Ameritrade have an international presence in multiple countries.
-This includes local TD Ameritrade seminars and training.
+• TD Ameritrade have an international presence in multiple countries.
+Including local TD Ameritrade seminars and training.

-- TD Ameritrade are able to hire people from various locations in the world who can better communicate in your local language.
+• TD Ameritrade can hire people from various locations in the world who can better communicate in your local language.

 TD Ameritrade Risk Disclosure